 The oldest buildings in the Loop can be hard to find.
 Downtown Chicago is justly famous for its wealth of modern skyscrapers.
 Behemoths like the Willis Tower dominate the skyline and our attention.
 It always makes me feel like everything in the Loop sprang up in the middle of the 20th century.
 However, there are a surprising number of buildings from the 1800’s scattered around downtown Chicago.
 We’ve learned all about these oldest buildings as tour guides in Chicago.
 Here are four of our favorites.

-We research history and architecture like this while developing our live virtual events.
-Join us for fun events, like our regular general admission virtual events or an exclusive event for your private group.
+We research Chicago history and architecture like this while developing our live virtual events and custom corporate events.
+Join us for our public virtual events or book an exclusive team-building event for your private group.
+We can also create custom tours and original content creation about this Chicago topic and countless others.

 #1.
 The Pickwick Stable

-According to an old blog post by the Chicago Architecture Foundation, this little structure on Jackson just west of Wabash was once a horse stable and may have been built as early as 1857.
+According to an old blog post, this little structure on Jackson just west of Wabash was once a horse stable and may have been built as early as 1857.
 However, more recent research has uncovered that it dates back to 1892.
+An English chophouse served Beef Wellington here during the 1893 World’s Fair.

 A succession of much larger buildings loom around it.
 They have boxed the three-story brick building into a small alley.
 These days it’s occupied by the excellent Hero Coffee Bar.